EX[L] Research Groups and Fellows

 EX[L] Faculty Fellow, 2016 - 2018

-Dr. Lee has been involved with the EXL Center since its inception in 2016.
+Dr. Matthew T. Lee has been involved with the EXL Center since its inception in 2016.
 In addition to serving as an EXL Faculty Fellow, he received its Faculty Award at the 2016 EXL Innovation Award Ceremony, he was funded (along with Sociology colleague, Dr. Rebecca Erickson) by its Faculty Driven Initiative grant program in 2016-17, he served as Chair of the Steering Committee of its Faculty Advisory Council in 2016-17, he served as a course consultant for two “UnClasses,” and he developed four EXL-assisted courses.
 One of these courses will be co-instructed with Dr. Penny Owen (Anthropology) in the spring of 2018 and will incorporate a theatrical approach to experiential learning about the criminal justice system.

 Dr. Lee’s Professional Development Leave in the fall of 2017 focused on helping UA, through the EXL Center, enhance its capacity for experiential and community engaged learning.
 As part of this work, he co-presented a workshop titled, “From UnClasses to Faculty Renewal: A Workshop on the Power of Creative Prototyping” at UA’s Institute for Teaching and Learning with EXL Co-Director Dr. Carolyn Behrman and Dr. Peter Niewiarowski, a Professor of Integrated Biosciences and Biomimicry.

 This brief summary highlights one of Dr. Lee’s collaborative projects with the faculty, students, and community partners that have been facilitated by the EXL Center.
 This example demonstrates how the EXL Center can help faculty members reimagine their professional identities and engage in creative work that better connects students to each other and to the community.